sourcecred/docs/docs/beta/plugins/discourse.md

 raw activity in order to build up enough content to attract more users.

 Another thing to keep in mind is that only public posts are included for Cred calculation.
-Private categories and private messages for example receive no Cred.
-This both creates an incentive to have discussions in public as much as possible and is necessary for security as private data could otherwise leak.
+Private categories and private messages, for example, receive no Cred.
+This both creates an incentive to have discussions in public as much as possible, and is necessary for security as private data could otherwise leak.

 {SB: below are the commands from the original docs on this (which I can't seem to find to link to..:/).
 Mainly